momer/nutch-selenium-grid-plugin/README.md

 - Set up to handle https:// as well in Nutch

+## NOTE:

+- Currently, the plugin is set to retrieve only the content of `<body>` - you can change this yourself in `src/plugin/lib-selenium/src/java/org/apache/nutch/protocol/selenium/HttpWebClient.java`

 ## Installation (tested on Ubuntu 14.0x)

 Part 1: Setting up Selenium